kshedden/case_studies/methods/writing-tips.md

 - Avoid presenting your work as if you followed a set script or recipe.
 There are no pre-defined scripts for data analysis.
-The flow of your report should follow the logic of the question you are aiming to address, and the evidence and interpretation that you use to support your claims.
+The flow of your report should follow the logic of the question you are aiming to address, and the interpretation of evidence that you use to support your claims.

 - Avoid presenting your methods as a "laundry list", e.g. "In this memo we use least squares regression, residual diagnostics, and principal components